smartsdk/dataModels/Sensor/Sensor/doc/spec.md

 ## Description

-It represents a physical sensor intended to accomplish a particular sensing task (e.g., acceleration, gyroscope, temperature, etc.).
+It represents a physical sensor intended to sense a particular category of data (e.g., acceleration, gyroscope, temperature, etc.).
 In this context, a Sensor is a tangible object which serve for a specific purpose and is producer and/or consumer of data.
 It can be considered as a single object, or as a part of a collection of sensors connected to a single communication mechanism, such as Smartphones or Smartwatches.

 ## Data Model